safe-global/safe-docs/learn/safe-core/safe-core-account-abstraction-sdk/onramp-kit/integrate-monerium-and-safe.md

 You probably want to know when the order is completed.
 For this you can listen to events using the [Monerium API websockets](https://monerium.dev/api-docs#operation/profile-orders-notifications)

-Connecting to the socket is easy, just use the `onRampKit` instance's `subscribe` and `unsubscribe` methods.
+Connecting to the socket is easy, just use the `onRampKit` instances `subscribe` and `unsubscribe` methods.
 To subscribe, do this:

 ```typescript
 const handler = (notification) => {